Propecia 1mg (Finasteride)

 Common Side Effects

-- Decreased libido. (this side effect will subside after stopping medication in nearly all cases)
+- Decreased libido. (this side effect will subside after stopping the medication in nearly all cases)

-- Erectile Dysfunction. (this side effect will subside after stopping medication in nearly all cases)
+- Erectile Dysfunction. (this side effect will subside after stopping the medication in nearly all cases)

 - Runny / Blocked Nose